braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/creating_an_email_campaign.md

 {% tab API-Triggered Delivery %}

 {% alert note %}
-When the trigger action is set to "Interact With Campaign", selecting a "Receive" option as the interaction will cause your new campaign to trigger as soon as Braze marks the selected campaign as sent, even if that message bounces or fails to be delivered.
+When the trigger action is set to **Interact With Campaign**, selecting a **Receive** option as the interaction will cause your new campaign to trigger as soon as Braze marks the selected campaign as sent, even if that message bounces or fails to be delivered.
 {% endalert %}

 Check out our [API-Triggered endpoints found in the API Guide]({{site.baseurl}}/developer_guide/rest_api/messaging/#sending-messages-via-api-triggered-delivery) for more information on API-Triggered Delivery.